 South Carolina's 46 counties are now ranked and designated annually for job tax credit purposes with equal weight given to unemployment rate and per capita income.
-Because of amendments in the job tax credit statute in 2010, it is necessary to have two rankings of South Carolina's counties for purposes of the job tax credit.
+Because of the amendments in the job tax credit statute in 2010, it is necessary to have two rankings of South Carolina's counties for purposes of the job tax credit.

-Ranking List #1 - New County Designation Names and Credit Amounts: For new, full time jobs created in tax years that begin in 2011, where the job tax credit was first earned on or after January 1, 2011, and increases in such jobs.
-As required by statute, the Department has ranked South Carolina's counties as "Tier IV," "Tier III," "Tier II," and "Tier I" for computation of the new job tax credit with equal weight given to unemployment rate and per capita income.
+Ranking List #1 - For new, full time jobs created in tax years that begin in 2012, where the job tax credit was first earned on or after January 1, 2012, and increases in such jobs.
+As required by statute, the Department has ranked South Carolina's counties as "Tier IV," "Tier III," "Tier II," and "Tier I' for computation of the new job tax credit with equal weight given to unemployment rate and per capita income.